dtellz/rss-reader/README.md

 Following KISS, DRY principles and Atomic Design pattern I have developed this front-end reactive RSS reader using React as development Javascript library.
 Code is published in github following a trunk-based source-control branching model with a main branch and a develop working branch.

 Material UI is used as component library and react-router as client-side routing.
+I used Material UI simply because I am familiarized with it.
+React router was used in order to make the rss-reader app a SPA with 2 pages to display, the main page /home and the news page /article
 ## 2.- INTRODUCING [https://newsapi.org ](https://newsapi.org )

 In order to understand server responses and how we manipulate it when we fetch its endpoint we need to read NewsAPI documentations which can be found [here ](https://newsapi.org/docs)